|Skip Links | Access/General | Site Map|

 of Department: Dr Martyn Evans

-Lancaster Institute for the Contemporary Arts (LICA) encompasses Lancaster’s teaching and research activities in Art, Design, Film and Theatre.
-LICA's multi-disciplinary 2008 Research Assessment Exercise placed our research in the UK’s top 3 with 80% of its research classed as world (4*) or internationally (3*) leading.
-With support from the Arts Council England the Institute houses Lancaster’s unified public arts organisation Live at LICA which contributes to research in performance and practice in the contemporary arts through the Nuffield Theatre, the Peter Scott Gallery and the Lancaster International Concerts Series.
+The Lancaster Institute for the Contemporary Arts is a world-leading arts centre, ranked 7th in the UK (REF 2014) for Research Intensity, encompassing Art, Design, Film and Theatre.
+The Research Excellence Framework 2014 gave us a perfect 100% score for our interdisciplinary research environment, and highlighted us as a global leader for research in Art and Design, grading 82% of our research as world leading or internationally excellent.
+With support from the Arts Council England we house the public arts organisation Live at LICA, which contributes to research in performance and practice in the contemporary arts through the Nuffield Theatre, the Peter Scott Gallery and the Lancaster International Concerts Series.

 Linguistics and English Language